wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 index: ['Computer Science/Operating System/iOS']
 ---

-When you write an app for iOS, publish it to Apple App Store and want to sell something within it, Apple makes it mandatory to use its own in app purchase framework for non consumable items and subscriptions.
-If the app has a server, it's very usual that the server wants to know the payment events and have some followup logic with them.
+When you write an app for iOS, publish it to Apple App Store and want to sell something within it, Apple makes it mandatory to use its own in-app purchase framework for non-consumable items and subscriptions.
+If the app has a server, it's very usual that the server wants to know the payment events and have some follow-up logic with them.
 But how to do that?
-There is always an option to let the app send a request to server, but anyone can use the same endpoint to make false claims.
-To prevent this, Apple has a server to server notification mechanism: Instead the app itself, a server from Apple will send a request to your server to notify the payment events.
+There is always an option to let the app send a request to the server, but anyone can use the same endpoint to make false claims.
+To prevent this, Apple has a server-to-server notification mechanism: Instead of the app itself, a server from Apple will send a request to your server to notify the payment events.
 Since the message is signed by Apple, you can make sure no one else can fake it by verifying the signature.

-While this framework should in theory makes developer's life easier, the lack of documentation makes it very painful to use.
-There is also little and often wrong information on the Internet about how to verify the signature, especially for a server written with Java related tech stack.
+While this framework should in theory make developer's life easier, the lack of documentation makes it very painful to use.
+There is also little and often wrong information on the Internet about how to verify the signature, especially for a server written with Java-related tech stack.
 So in this article, I will give an example about how to decode and verify the payment notification messages sent by Apple with Scala.
 The library we are using is [Nimbus JOSE + JWT](https://connect2id.com/products/nimbus-jose-jwt) which is written in Java, so the method applies to other JVM languages as well.
 Hopefully this can help other developers who are facing the same problem.

 ## 1. How to Trigger a Server Notification

 Needless to say, to receive a payment notification you must initiate a payment from the app.
 There are various ways to do it and we will not discuss it in this article.
-But be aware there are two ways to test the in app payment: create a [StoreKit configuration in Xcode](https://developer.apple.com/documentation/xcode/setting-up-storekit-testing-in-xcode) or [use a sandbox environment](https://developer.apple.com/documentation/storekit/in-app_purchase/testing_in-app_purchases_with_sandbox).
-Only the later one will trigger a server to server notification.
+But be aware there are two ways to test the in-app payment: create a [StoreKit configuration in Xcode](https://developer.apple.com/documentation/xcode/setting-up-storekit-testing-in-xcode) or [use a sandbox environment](https://developer.apple.com/documentation/storekit/in-app_purchase/testing_in-app_purchases_with_sandbox).
+Only the latter one will trigger a server-to-server notification.

 Another requirement is to set up the notification endpoint in Apple Connection settings.
-The endpoint is a https URL that Apple will send a http post request to.
+The endpoint is an HTTPS URL that Apple will send an HTTP POST request to.
 [Here](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase/subscriptions_and_offers/enabling_app_store_server_notifications) is the Apple document about how to do it.

 ## 2. Server Notification Workflow